microsoft/terminal/doc/cascadia/Cascading-Default-Settings.md

   behave correctly.
 It's possible that we could abstract our implementation into a WinRT interface that extensions could implement, and be triggered just like other dynamic profile generators.
-  - Additionally, we could expand the dynamic profile generator contract to force it to use a "namespace GUID".
-We'd then have the generator ask us to generate a profile GUID for some static string, given it's namespace GUID.
-    The generator then wouldn't need to always generate unique GUIDs for its profiles, but it would need to generate unique strings.
-We already allow the user to disable profile generators solely by namespace guid, so they could disable the generator from a certain extension easily.
 * **Multiple settings files** - This could enable us to place color schemes into a seperate file (like `colorschemes.json`) and put keybindings into their own file as well, and reduce the number of settings in the user's `profiles.json`.